Brexit fuels worries about expected U.S. earnings recovery

 BACK TO A RECORD?
 NOT SO FAST

-While Carnival and other multinationals rely heavily on Europe, including Molson Coors Brewing (TAP.N), which depends on Britain for a third of its sales, the exposure of most U.S. companies is limited.
+While Carnival and other multinationals rely heavily on Europe, including Molson Coors Brewing, which depends on Britain for a third of its sales, the exposure of most U.S. companies is limited.

 S&P 500 corporations overall depend on Europe for 8 percent of their revenue, with just 1.9 percent of revenue flowing from Britain, according to S&P Dow Jones Indices.